 David H. Adams, MD is the Marie-Josée and Henry R. Kravis Professor and Chairman of the Department of Cardiovascular Surgery at the Icahn School of Medicine at Mount Sinai (ISMMS) and the Cardiac Surgeon-in-Chief of the Mount Sinai Health System.
 He is also President of the Mitral Foundation, a not-for-profit organization dedicated to promoting best practice standards in mitral valve disease.

 Dr. Adams is a recognized leader in the field of heart valve surgery and mitral valve reconstruction.
-As the Program Director of the Mitral Valve Repair Reference Center at The Mount Sinai Hospital, he has set national benchmarks with greater than 99 percent degenerative mitral valve repair rates.
+As the Program Director of the Mitral Valve Repair Center at the Mount Sinai Health System, he has set national benchmarks with greater than 99 percent degenerative mitral valve repair rates.
 Concurrently, he runs one of the largest and most respected valve programs in the United States with a team that now performs over 400 mitral valve operations per year.

 He is a co-author with Professor Alain Carpentier, of the internationally acclaimed, and widest selling valve textbook Carpentier's Reconstructive Valve Surgery.
 Dr. Adams is the co-inventor of two mitral valve annuloplasty repair rings (the Carpentier-Edwards Physio II Annuloplasty Ring and the Carpentier-McCarthy-Adams IMR ETlogix Ring, and he is an inventor of the Medtronic Tri-Ad Adams Tricuspid Annuloplasty Ring).
 Dr. Adams is a co-director of the annual American College of Cardiology/American Association for Thoracic Surgery Heart Valve Disease Summit, and the Director of the biennial AATS Mitral Conclave, the largest focused meeting on mitral valve disease held in the world.